KKU Partners with RATCH Group to Enhance Nationwide Teachers’ Capacity, Driving School Botanical Gardens Project under Royal Initiative

 “For this specific School Botanical Gardens workshop, the company expects that participants will gain comprehensive knowledge, concepts, and guidelines that are beneficial for fully developing their school botanical garden programmes,” Mr. Duangsoithong concluded.

-Assistant Professor Kesaree Ladlia, Ph.D., Vice President for Research and Innovation and Director of the OEPF Coordination Centre at Yala Rajabhat University, mentioned that Yala Rajabhat University was only appointed as an OEPF Coordination Centre in June 2025.
-She emphasised the necessity of learning systematic operational guidelines to prepare personnel and knowledge, particularly within the context of Yala and the southern border provinces.
-She added that attending the training at Khon Kaen University, which is an experienced and strong OEPF centre, provided inspiration and commitment to tangibly advance the School Botanical Gardens Project for the benefit of students, schools, communities, and the university.
+Assistant Professor Kesaree Ladlia, Ph.D., Vice President for Research and Innovation and Director of the OEPF Coordination Centre at Yala Rajabhat University, noted that her institution was appointed as an OEPF Coordination Centre in June 2025.
+She highlighted the importance of acquiring systematic operational knowledge, particularly in the context of Yala and the southern border provinces.
+She added that participating in the training at Khon Kaen University, an experienced and well-established OEPF centre, provided both inspiration and confidence to advance the School Botanical Gardens Project in a tangible and locally appropriate manner.

 The four-day training programme was designed around “learning by doing.”
 It commenced with fundamental concepts under Component 1: Preparing Plant Labels, led by Mr. Pornchai Chutamas, Deputy Director of OEPF, and Dr. Piyarat Prinyapong Charoensap, Assistant Director of OEPF.